by Merilyn Moos

 The publication of virtually his entire work in Britain gave him relative financial independence, which he used to launch a major campaign to help fellow-refugees in Britain and France.
 Toller was in great demand as a speaker and became a popular campaigner in the UK against Nazism.
 He spoke at a variety of writers’ conferences, speeches which all received wide publicity, as well as at the National Council for Civil Liberties, the Workers Education Association, various universities and the Anglo-Soviet Friendship League.
 Toller’s denunciations focused on Nazism’s attack on intellectual freedom and on innocent German writers, maybe to avoid being seen as politically active in order to avoid deportation.

-In 1938, Toller who by then had moved to the US travelled to Spain, where he spoke to International Brigades.
-He was then to work hard to organise relief committees and relief for Spanish civilians.
+In 1938, Toller who by then had moved to the US, travelled to Spain, where he spoke to International Brigades on the Ebro front.
+He organised relief for Spanish civilians.
 He argued that Germany’s involvement was a dress rehearsal for a wider conflict and was critical of appeasement and the sham of “non-intervention”.
-On 21st September 1938, he returned to London and campaigned tirelessly for support for his Spanish Relief Plan.
+On 21st September 1938, he returned to London and campaigned for support for the Spanish Relief Plan.
+At this point, even Blum in France held a non-interventionist perspective.
+The British government did not want to upset the German government.
+On August 26, 1938, in Madrid, Toller gave a radio speech urging all the democratic powers, but especially President Roosevelt, to lend their support.
+Note how Toller had moved from a ‘united’ to a ‘popular front’ position.
+Toller travelled to France, Great Britain, the Scandinavian countries and finally the US in support of his relief project.
+But the republic lost.

-But by the spring of 1939, Toller, back in the US, deeply disheartened by the defeat of the Republicans, the successes of the totalitarian regimes and cut off from both Germany and Britain, sank into depression and killed himself on the 22nd May 1939.
+In the spring of 1939, Toller, back in the US, exhausted, deeply disheartened by the defeat of the Republicans, the successes of the totalitarian regimes and cut off from both Germany and Britain, sank into depression and killed himself on the 22nd May 1939.
+In his eulogy at Toller’s funeral, the writer, Sinclair Lewis, described Toller as “a symbol of the revolution.”